andersea/HTMLClassSuggestionsVSCode/README.md

 Scans your workspace for css files and parses them for class names using the [css npm module](https://github.com/reworkcss/css).

 Scanning happens in the background when you open a html file.
 It should take a couple of seconds to complete, after which css class suggestions should be available in class attributes in your html.
-Each file is scanned separately in an asynchronous fashion using vscode's promise api.

 ![Screenshot 1](https://raw.githubusercontent.com/andersea/HTMLClassSuggestionsVSCode/master/images/Screenshot%201.png)

+Each css file is scanned and parsed separately and asynchronously using vscode's promise api.
+Files are not concatenated before parsing.

 ## Requirements